 It is officially summer in the Northern hemisphere and, many travellers will pack their bags to go to the beach this summer.

-Whether you opt for a beach staycation or travel to a coastal region further from your home, even on holiday, take your eco-friendly habits with you.
+Whether you opt for a beach staycation or travel to a coastal region further from your home, even on vacation, take your eco-friendly habits with you.

 1. Limit your carbon footprint

 In addition to choosing an eco-friendly holiday accommodation, choose one that is close to the beaches, to go there on foot or by bike.

-If you are further away, use public transport or shuttles that many seaside cities set up during the summer.
+If you are further away, use public transport or shuttles that many seaside towns set up during the summer season.

 The advantage: in addition to limiting your carbon footprint to get to the beach, you’ll have more time to spend on the sand.

 Beach holidays are a great time to relax, have fun, and also practice different sports than usual.

 If you decide to practice a water activity, opt for eco-friendly water sports.
 Paddle, surf, kite surf, or simply snorkle.